isc-projects/kea/doc/sphinx/arm/hooks.rst

    recommend users initially leave it at the default value of 256 and observe how the system behaves over time with varying load conditions.

-Here is an example of the global parameter used with ischooklib:`libdhcp_ha.so`.
+Here is an example of the global parameter used with :ischooklib:`libdhcp_ha.so`.
 It lowers the number of concurrently parked packets to 128.

 .. code-block:: json